icgc-dcc/dcc-docs/docs/software/binaries.md

 ## Storage Client

-To interact with cloud repositories such as[AWS](/icgc-in-the-cloud/aws/) and [Collaboratory]("/icgc-in-the-cloud/collaboratory/"), you will require the Storage Client sofware.
+To interact with cloud repositories such as [AWS](/icgc-in-the-cloud/aws/) and [Collaboratory]("/icgc-in-the-cloud/collaboratory/"), you will require the Storage Client software.
 For system requirements and usage information, please see the [User Guide](href="http://docs.icgc.org/cloud/guide/)

 ### Latest Release Tarball